Instagram

 Chris Cox, the company's chief product officer, told employees that they are now focusing on adding more features to keep people on the platform, while also wanting to win back those who have left the platform.

-He gave the example of "making sure people who are in the Instagram app can see important Threads posts".
-The two platforms are closely linked - if users want to log in to Threads, they must also have an Instagram account.
+He cited the example of “ensuring that people who are on the Instagram app can see relevant Threads posts.”
+The two platforms are closely linked—in order for users to log into Threads, they must also have an Instagram account.

 Among other things, Zuckerberg also shared with the employees the innovations in the field of virtual reality development, a world that was called the Metaverse and, of course, has not yet been created.

-He said that they are well on their way and are working rapidly on virtual reality (AR) and virtual reality (VR) technologies, which are the basis for Metaverse.
-He added that he does not expect the technology to become "mainstream" until the beginning of the next decade.
+He said they are well on their way and working rapidly on the virtual reality (AR) and virtual reality (VR) technologies that form the basis of Metaverse, adding that he doesn't expect the technology to become "mainstream" until the beginning of the next decade.

 The announcement may heighten concerns that Meta has devoted too much time and money to Metaspace — its Reality Labs division, which makes VR devices and other similar products, has racked up multibillion-dollar losses.